bekk/bekk-christmas/post/react/draft-back-to-basics.md

 post_day: 11
 title: "[Draft] Back to basics"
 image: https://images.unsplash.com/photo-1492584115029-f633e64c61fa?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=2167&q=80
+ingress: It's so easy nowadays to get a web application up and running in just a couple of minutes.
+We've got tools like Create-react-app, React boilerplate, Slingshot etc., which let developers set up and prototype anything blazing fast.
+These tools come with Webpack, Babel and more already configured for you, so you don't have to know anything about it or what it is used for.
+This is obviously very valuable and cost-effective, but we also have to remember to keep in touch with our roots and get some sense of what is going on under the hood.
+So for today's topic we will be going back to the basics and see how we can set up most of what we need from scratch!
 description: "Bekk Christms Webpack Babel React "
 links:
   - title: Webpack